-Although through force of circumstance I am very much a peripheral figure in their lives I’m fascinated by my two grandchildren, Charlie who is 3½ and Jack who is 1½.
-They love to play and have fun and Charlie is a proper boy, boisterous and fearless, Jack has yet to find his feet, but is certainly beginning to find his voice.
+Although through force of circumstance I am very much a peripheral figure in their lives I’m fascinated by my two grandchildren, One is 3½ the other 1½.
+They love to play and have fun and the oldest is a proper boy, boisterous and fearless, the younger has yet to find his feet, but is certainly beginning to find his voice.

 At some point we become jaded and world weary and lose our sense of childish fun.
 Admittedly, as adults, childish behaviour is not going to be appropriate in most situations, but there are some useful lessons we can learn from observing children at play.